happy-feet-performance/happy-feet-performance.github.io/README.md

 ---

-*HappyFeet Performance Hub — Changing the narrative of African football.*
+*HappyFeet Performance Hub is changing the narrative of African football.*